Exposure And Response Prevention Therapy For OCD

 What Makes It So Difficult To Do?

-Taking part in Exposure and Response Prevention therapy is not easy for people to do when suffering from OCD.
+Taking part in Exposure and Response Prevention therapy is difficult when suffering from OCD.
 It can make a person feel like they are going against what is right.
 When your natural response to fear is an established behavior, not doing that behavior when your brain is telling you that you're in danger feels wrong.
-No one wants to feel like they are placing themselves in danger, and that's what it can feel like when taking part in the therapy.

 However, it is a process that trains your brain to understand what is happening in the situation and separate unreal danger from actual danger.
 Therefore, the therapy begins with working at the smallest fears at the bottom of the hierarchy before taking on the fears that are more domineering.